youknowsthevies/My-Wallet-V3-iOS/README.md

 Swiftlint: 0.46.5+
 Swiftformat: 0.49.5+

 If you are using a M1 you might need to update ruby to version 2.7.5 or 3.x.x.
-Postponing the upgrade now so we don't disturb the current builds until every
+Postponing the upgrade now so we don't disturb the current builds until the CI is updated to M1 and everybody get their M1s.

 # Building